gofork-org/goFork/README.md

 The google guys don't like allman style, but it's very easy to support allman style, just added only 13 lines of code into golang compiler.

-Allman/Horstmann style is for we human, K&R style is for google robots.
+Allman/Horstmann style is for we human, K&R style is for google robots!

 ![Gopher image](https://avatars.githubusercontent.com/u/86223803)